couchbaselabs/docs-ng/content/sync-gateway/sg-3000-administer.markdown

 |`-verbose`| false | Logs more information about requests.

-The command-line tool uses the regular Go flag parser, so you can prefix options with one or two `-` characters, and give option values either as a following argument or in the same argument after an equal sign (=).
+The command-line tool uses the regular Go flag parser, so you can prefix options with one or two hyphen (-) characters and give option values either as a following argument or in the same argument after an equal sign (=).

 The following command  does not include any parameters and just uses the default values.
 It connects to the bucket named `sync_gateway` in the pool named `default` of the built-in Walrus database.
 It is served from port 4984, with the admin interface on port 4985.